The Best Radiology Books for Radiology Residents in 2026

 Features of Aids to Radiological Differential Diagnosis:

-- Good resource to start when looking for differentials (good in combination with free online imaging ressources)
+• Good resource to start when looking for differentials (good in combination with free online imaging resources)

 Learning Radiology: Recognizing the Basics is a great start for anyone wanting to understand the basics.
 In this book you will learn how to read and interpret the most common radiology images.
 As a medical student, I loved its comprehensive overview, its quizzes and bullet points (take home points).
 For me, this is the best radiology book for beginners.